We have been meaning to post this up for a little while and not sure why we haven’t managed it before now.

 The array of artists is mightily impressive from acclaimed new soul artist Michael Kiwanuka to Cass McCombs, Field Music and J Tillman recording under the name Father John Misty.
 The bonus tracks include Dan Michaelson, Diagrams and My Brightest Diamond.

-As always, Mojo is available from all decent newsagents or like us you can subscribe via their website.
+As always, Mojo is available from all decent newsagents.
 Certainly worth it as it is one of the best music monthlies we have.

 Here are two of our favourites from Bill Callahan and his version of So Long Marianne and the Low Anthem putting their stamp on Stories Of The Street.